Maggie Peterson: Life and career

 According to Jim Clark of The Andy Griffith Show Rerun Watchers Club, the three songs on which Charlene performed on the show can be found on the album Songs That Make Me Cry.

 In 1968, while she was singing as an opening act for Andy Griffith at a casino in Lake Tahoe, Peterson met jazz musician Ronald Bernard "Gus" Mancuso who was playing bass in a lounge act.
 The two married in 1978, and were together until his death in 2021.
-The couple spent a number of years in Los Angeles, where Peterson worked doing commercials, until they decided to settle in Las Vegas, where Peterson worked as a location scout for film and television.
+The couple spent a number of years in Los Angeles, where Peterson worked doing commercials, then settled in Las Vegas, where she worked as a location scout for film and television.

-In 1969, she starred on the big screen as “Rose Ellen”, girlfriend to Don Knotts in the comedy movie The Love God?.
+In 1969, she starred on the big screen as “Rose Ellen,” girlfriend to Don Knotts in the comedy movie The Love God?.

 In April 2008, the Darlings received a star on the Missouri Walk of Fame in Marshfield, Missouri.
 Peterson and Darlings/Dillards band members Dean Webb and Mitch Jayne were on hand representing the Darlings.

 In May 2016 and May 2019, Peterson appeared as a guest of honor at the Mayberry in the Midwest Festival in Danville, Indiana.

 Death

-Peterson died on May 15, 2022 at age 81.
+Peterson died on May 15, 2022, at age 81.
 She had been in declining health following the death of her husband.